ThePyProgrammer/book-site/content/Try It Yourself!.md

 ## Beta-Plus Decay

 We've seen Beta-Decay, but there's also another form of Beta Decay!
 In this version, a proton converts to a neutron, a positron and a neutrino.
+As the proton is (_uud_) while the neutron is (_udd_), the true interaction only involves an up quark changing to a down quark.
 The equation is given as:
 $$
-p \to n + e^+ + v
+u \to d + e^+ + v
 $$
 $v$ represents the neutrino ejected.